 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:37 am and the next low tide will be at 4:02 pm.
-The first high tide will be at 9:55 am and the next high tide at 10:17 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:48 am and the next low tide will be at 5:34 pm.
+The first high tide was at 11:04 am and the next high tide will be at 11:49 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 12 hours and 2 minutes of sun.
-The solar transit will be at 11:47 am and the length of time the moon will be visible will be 12 hours and 1 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 12 hours and 35 minutes of sun.
+The solar transit is at 11:43 am and the length of time the moon will be visible will be 12 hours and 50 minutes.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 0.7 m, 2.0 m, 0.9 m and 2.1 m.
+The tidal coefficient today is 56 (average).
+At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 62.
+The tide heights today are 0.9 m, 2.6 m, 0.8 m and 2.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Quepos which is of 3.7 m and a minimum height of -0.2 m.

-The solunar fishing calendar in Quepos tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Quepos tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Quepos.
 The times are generated in local time in Pacific Coast.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: